 This article instructs how to set up a Robocorp Cloud workforce process to run on a local machine via Robocorp Workforce Agent.

 Please note: Using this approach, the robot's triggering is still the responsibility of Robocorp Cloud.
 Suppose you plan to set up attended automation, allowing the end-user to trigger the robot and interact with it.
 In that case, we suggest you look into the Robot Assistant feature instead.

-To follow along, you will need a Robocorp Cloud account and Robocorp Workforce Agent, available for Windows, macOS, and Linux.
-If you haven't already, you might want to follow the Quickstart guide to get familiar with Robocorp Cloud first.
+You will need a Robocorp Cloud account and Robocorp Workforce Agent, available for Windows, macOS, and Linux to follow along.
+If you haven't already, you might want to follow the Quickstart guide to get familiar with Robocorp Cloud.